Size8 to 12 inches (20-30cm)

 - Small, deep-bodied fish with an upturned mouth.
 The lower jaw extends beyond the upper.

-- Coloration is silver-grey dorsally fading to silver on the underside.
-There are several dark splotches along the upper sides.
+- Coloration is silver-grey dorsally fading lighter on the underside.
+There are several dark bands along their sides.

-Banded archerfish have very accurate aim and have a shooting range of about 60 inches!
+Banded archerfish have very accurate aim and have a shooting range of up to 60 inches!

 - Feeds at the surface during the daytime on floating debris which includes insects and plant material.